ray-project/ray/doc/source/serve/deployment.rst

     :align: center

 Here you can see the Serve controller actor, an HTTP proxy actor, and all of the replicas for each Serve backend in the deployment.
-To learn about the function of the controller and proxy actors, see `Ray Serve Architecture <architecture.html>`__.
+To learn about the function of the controller and proxy actors, see the `Serve Architecture page <architecture.html>`__.
 In this example pictured above, we have a single-node cluster with a backend class called Counter with ``num_replicas=2`` in its :class:`~ray.serve.BackendConfig`.

 Metrics